elzekool/magento2-rotate-encryption-keys/README.md

 - Supports multiple encryption keys
 - Generates backup of current encrypted values
 - Option to update database directly or generate SQL update statements
+- Functionality to scan and replace encrypted values in `env.php`

 ## Installation

 1. Clone this repository or download the `update-encryption.php` script.
 2. Place the script in the root directory of your Magento installation.

-## Functionality
+## Functionality (Database)

+Below is an description of the commands that are available for manipulating the database.

-### Scan Mode
+### Scan

-Run the script in scan mode to identify encrypted values.
+Run the script with the `scan` command to identify encrypted values.
 On execution it shows the results in the following format:

 `<tablename>::<field>::<id_field>`